There are at least 135 levers to pull to improve the sales results in your sales team.

 No excuses – just a hit or miss.

-Coach to narrow the gap during the next day.
 That’s immediate, specific and growth orientated sales improvement right there.
 You’ve just got to help them make it happen.
+Their daily pledge becomes the marker to hit – everyone is rowing hard, anyone who is not becomes an immediate coaching project to uncover their blockers.

-When you’re looking for ways to increase sales, then small steps matter.
 And this is a small sales improvement step with huge payback, because you only have to start this…then your reps will up their sales performance game!

-You’ll be surprised the lengths committed sales people will go to ensure they don’t break promises.
+- You’ll be surprised the lengths committed sales people will go to ensure they don’t break promises.

-Don’t, please do not, make this a news board session or a sharing of admin info type session, this is an accountability activity.
+Do not, make this a news board session or a sharing of admin info type session, this is an accountability activity.

 And, someone who consistently breaks promises…well, that’s another tough decision for you.